abdmert97/Ceng435/README.md

   * link_costs.txt:
     * Every message's rtt is recorded.
 The format is "connectionnumber"->"message number" - "rtt"
-    * Every links average rtt is recorded.
+    * Every link's average cost is recorded at the end of the line.
 The format is "connectionnumber" - "average rtt"

+  * end_to_end.txt:
+    * Every message's end to end delay is recorded.
+    * Average is recorded at the end of the line.